Posted in: Comics, Vintage Paper | Tagged: ,

 It was at this point that Mann made his first entry into publishing.
 Events on the ground after Mann moved to Mobile, Alabama lack some historical clarity, but by his own account, he loaned money to the operators of three of the city's four newspapers, until he had effective control over the Evening News, the Register and Advertiser, and the Times.
 He then rolled these businesses into one paper called the Mobile Register.
 There is some debate over Mann's political stances with the newspaper, but in 1868, the former Governor of Alabama Lewis E. Parsons wrote to President Johnson to support Mann's elevation to Supervisor of Internal Revenue for the districts of Alabama, Georgia, and Florida.
 In the letter, Parsons said, "He is a Union Man.
 He and his paper will stand by you with your friends in the present and future.
 In helping him to this office Mr. President you are aiding the cause for which you have struggled so long and with such unparalleled devotion."

 Mann was denied that promotion, and ran for Congress in 1869 as Alabama formally reentered the Union.
-It has become a part of Mann's biographical lore that he won the election in a landslide but was "counted out by the carpet-bag managers of the Reconstruction State Government," but as pointed out in the Mann biography The Man Who Robbed the Robber Barons, this is unlikely.
+It has become a part of Mann's biographical lore that he won the election in a landslide but was "counted out by the carpet-bag managers of the Reconstruction State Government" who blocked the victory, but as pointed out in the Mann biography The Man Who Robbed the Robber Barons, this is unlikely.
 It appears that Mann had won Mobile County with 60% of the vote and lost the rest of the district.
 Incoming President Ulysses S. Grant also nominated another man to take his place as Assessor of Internal Revenue for the district that year.

 Mann Boudoir Car brochure, 1880s.